Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Phenomenology and experimental perspectives for TDA s

-Ref.\cite{Singh:2014pfv} presented the first feasibility study for measuring $\bar{p}p \to \gamma^*\pi^0$ with the \={P}ANDA detector in the near-forward and near-backward kinematical regimes in which the factorized description in terms of $\pi N$ TDAs and nucleon DAs could be challenged.
+Ref.~\cite{Singh:2014pfv} presented the first feasibility study for measuring $\bar{p}p \to \gamma^{*}\pi^0$ with the \=PANDA detector in the near-forward and near-backward kinematical regimes in which the factorized description in terms of $\pi N$ TDAs and nucleon DAs could be challenged.
 Additional technical details for this study can be found in the Ph.D. thesis of M.C.
-Mora-Espi \cite{Mora:2012}.
+Mora-Espi~\cite{Mora:2012}.

-The studies were performed for the center-of-mass energy squared $W^2 = 5$~GeV$^2$ and $W^2 = 10$~GeV$^2$ assuming the statistics expected for an integrated luminosity of $2$~fb$^{-1}$.
+The studies were performed for the center-of-mass energy squared $W^2 = 5~{\rm GeV}^{2}$ and $W^2 = 10~{\rm GeV}^{2}$ assuming the statistics expected for an integrated luminosity of $2$~fb$^{-1}$.
+Definitely, $W^2 = 5~{\rm GeV}^{2}$ invariant center-of-mass energy turns to be insufficient to justify the validity of the collinear factorized description.
+This case was considered in~\cite{Singh:2014pfv} just for indicative purposes.
 As the theoretical input for the event generator the cross section estimates within a simple $\pi N$ TDA model (\ref{Model_TDA_JPhi}) of Ref.~\cite{Lansberg:2007ec} were employed.

-It was demonstrated that the future measurement of the differential production cross section in bins of $Q^2$ are feasible with \={P}ANDA, with averaged statistical uncertainty of 12\% at $W^2 = 5$~GeV$^2$, and with averaged statistical uncertainty of 24\% at $W^2 = 10$~GeV$^2$.
+It was demonstrated that the future measurement of the differential production cross section in bins of $Q^2$ is feasible with \=PANDA, with averaged statistical uncertainty of 12\% at $W^2 = 5~{\rm GeV}^{2}$, and with averaged statistical uncertainty of 24\% at $W^2 = 10~{\rm GeV}^{2}$.
 The study included the analysis of the principal hadronic background reaction $\bar{p}p \to \pi^0 \pi^+ \pi^-$.
-It was demonstrated that the \={P}ANDA particle identification capabilities will allow a reliable suppression of the hadronic background.
+It was shown that the \=PANDA particle identification capabilities will allow a reliable suppression of the hadronic background.
 The pion pollution in the signal sample will stay at the level of a few percent at lower $Q^2$, and under control below 20\% for larger values of $Q^2$.

 The feasibility studies also addressed the possibility to test the early onset of the factorization regime admitting the leading order description of the reaction in terms of $\pi N$ TDAs and nucleon DAs.
-The cross sections obtained from the simulations in $Q^2$ and $\cos \theta_\ell$ were fitted to test the $Q^2$-scaling behavior of the cross section and the specific $(1+\cos \theta_\ell^2)$-shape of the lepton angular distribution that can be considered as ultimate marking signs for the onset of the factorization regime (see discussion in Sec~\ref{SubSec_Exp_evidences}).
+The cross sections obtained from the simulations in $Q^2$ and $\cos \theta_\ell$ were fitted to test the $Q^2$-scaling behavior of the cross section and the specific $(1+\cos \theta_\ell^2)$-shape of the lepton angular distribution that can be considered as ultimate marking signs for the onset of the factorization regime (see discussion in Sec.~\ref{SubSec_Exp_evidences}).